 Most Personal Injury Cases Settle Out of Court

-While it is always best to be prepared to go to trial, most personal injury cases, including motorcycle accident claims, settle out of court.
+While it is always best to be prepared to go to trial, most personal injury cases in Michigan, including motorcycle accident claims, settle out of court.
 Many at-fault parties and their insurance companies opt to settle out of court rather than pursuing a more expensive lawsuit.
 This is especially the case when they expect to lose the case.

 Even cases that begin the trial process can settle quickly once both parties receive all the available evidence.
 If opposing counsel or the insurance carrier believe the court will rule in the accident victim’s favor, they may prefer to engage in settlement talks where they can have more control over negotiations.